-We both recently completed a 50 day Yoga challenge (self-prescribed :P).
+We both completed a 50 day Yoga challenge in early 2109 (self-prescribed :P).
 It sounds so crazy when you say it like that… but it was surprisingly do-able.
 And a life-changing experience for both of us.

 We did it for different reasons, for me (Emma) it was to help me through a breakup and for Carla, she wanted to develop her Yoga teaching skills.

 I was crying on New Year’s Eve, feeling pretty sorry for myself (we’ve all been there!).
 I was sad, I was hurting, I felt broken and I was sad that I was sad on NYE!